Employee Experience

 Try not to make any assumptions as to why you are being treated in this manner.
 The reason for their behavior is theirs to deal with.
 Our job is not to allow their behavior to detract from how we are perceived or how we feel and think about ourselves.

 #2.
-Journal your experiences.
+Document your experiences.

 Putting experiences down in writing creates evidence if you plan to address this to HR.
 But also, writing is a good release for all of that bottled-up stress and anger.